 The first ten years after Jiajing Emperor got married, he had no babies at all, until a Taoist cured him using Taoism medicine.

-Afterwards, Jiajing Emperor had many kids, which made him quite passionate in practicing alchemy.
+Afterward, the Jiajing Emperor had many kids, which made him quite passionate about practicing alchemy.

-He made friends with Taoists, diligently learnt Taoism philosophy and did alchemy in his own palace every day, and even recommended all his officials to believe in Taoism.
+He made friends with Taoists, diligently learned Taoism philosophy and did alchemy in his palace every day, and even recommended all his officials to believe in Taoism.

 Nearly Assassinated by Imperial Maids

 One night in the year 1542, a group of imperial maids sneaked into Jiajing Emperor’s bedroom, and almost strangled him to death.
 But they were too nervous and scared, so they didn’t succeed.

 Soon, the queen was informed, and immediately, she captured those maids.

 Many people, including some imperial concubines, were executed afterward; but the actual commander and the reason behind this assassination were buried deep.